-- Living Will – instructs a physician as to what medical interventions you want or don't want if you have a terminal condition and are unable to speak for yourself.
+- Living Will – instructs a physician as to what medical interventions you want or don’t want if you are unable to speak for yourself.

 - Medical Power of Attorney – assigns an agent to make healthcare decisions for you if you’re not able.

 Social workers or other staff members from Hospice of the Panhandle are available to help you and your loved ones create advance directives for your end-of-life care.

 Don’t delay making your care wishes known